matrix924/learning-python-roadmap/Python30Days-main/Readme.md

 4. **Exploration**: Beyond this roadmap, explore other Python libraries and projects that interest you.

 By following this structured approach, you'll gradually build your Python proficiency and gain confidence in your programming skills.
 ---

-## 📖 BONUS: My Book
-- Python Learning Roadmap in 30 Days: [here](https://github.com/HalilDeniz/Python30Days)
-- You can look here for the Practical [Posts I share.](https://www.buymeacoffee.com/halildeniz/posts)
-- Mastering Scapy: A Comprehensive Guide to [Network Analysis](https://denizhalil.com/2023/11/12/scapy-guide-to-network-analysis-book/)
-- Beginning Your Journey in Programming and Cybersecurity - [Navigating the Digital Future](https://www.buymeacoffee.com/halildeniz/e/191664)
-- Python articles for you on our site - [Click here](https://denizhalil.com/category/python/)
-- Programming articles you on our site - [Click here](https://denizhalil.com/category/programming/)
----

-## 📬 How Can You Provide Feedback?
-1. **Reporting a Problem:** If you encounter any bugs or issues, you can report it here.
-Please, the more detailed you describe the problem, the faster you will help resolve it.
-2. **Ideas and Improvements:** If you have new suggestions or ideas for improving the project, you can share them here.
-Your community feedback is important.
-3. **Share Your Projects:** You can showcase the projects or works you wrote during your Python learning journey here.
-Share your experiences with other learners.

----

 ## 🤝 Contribution